Inference in generalized linear models with robustness to misspecified variances: Set-up and assumptions

 Further, the following mild condition is needed to apply the multivariate central limit theorem \citep[Chapter 5]{Billingsley1986} within the framework of \cite{Hemerik.etal:2020}, that we will apply.
 It is needed to avoid pathological cases, such as vanishing or dominating observations. \begin{ass} Let define the element-wise score contribution and

 We require, for all $\epsilon >0$,

 where $\mathbf{1}_{\{\dots\}}$ is the indicator function, and $n^{-1}\sum_{i=1}^n \Var(\tilde{\nu}_{i,\beta}^{*})$ to converge to some positive constant. \end{ass}

 When the model is correctly specified the last condition implies Assumption \ref{ass:fisherinfo}.
-In case of misspecified models we do not have this relation, since the so called ``information identity'' does not hold \citep{Azzalini1996}.
+In case of misspecified models we do not have this relation, since the so-called ``information identity'' does not hold \citep{Azzalini1996}.

 Throughout the paper, we will make a distinction between two situations: the situation that the model is correctly specified, i.e.\ $\asW = W$, and the putative model is true; or the general case that $\asW \neq W$.